Skip to main content

 The chief executive has the overall accountability for ensuring compliance with all statutory regulations.
 The responsibility for ensuring appropriate measures are taken to discourage pest infestation and that pest infestations are reported is devolved to all staff.
 The trust has many differing arrangements in relation to the properties that are occupied by its service users and staff.
 The accountability for the management of pests is devolved to the organisation with the overall control of the property.

-4.2 Director of finance
+4.2 Director of finance and estates

-4.3 Head of estates and facilities
+4.3 Head of estates

 4.5 All staff

-7 Monitoring arrangements
+6 Monitoring arrangements

 This policy and its supporting procedures will be reviewed every three years or when working practices or statutory regulations change.
 The implementation of this policy will be continuously monitored by the estates operations manager to ensure compliance.

-10 Appendices
+7 Appendices

-10.1 Appendix A Basic pest control measures
+7.1 Appendix A basic pest control measures

 This document contains guidance for staff on the trust’s pest control policy.

-“Rid” and “riddance”, the terms rid and riddance are defined as eradication or achieving the best level of control that is technically and practicably possible.
+Rid and Riddance: the terms rid and riddance are defined as eradication or achieving the best level of control that is technically and practicably possible.

-10.1.1 Reporting
+7.1.1 Reporting

-• precise location, for example, bathroom, and office
+• precise location, for example, bathroom, office

 • type of pest if known